 Through a transfer agreement, students in the two-year business diploma program can move to the University of Saskatchewan or the University of Lethbridge to complete a bachelor of commerce degree.

 |Size of school||Tuition (diploma)||Tuition (certificate)||Residence offerings|

-• Aircraft Maintenance Engineering: The only program of its kind in the province, this initiative boasts support from major industry partners and a state-of-the-art lab complete with a helicopter, plane and many partial aircraft.
+- Aircraft Maintenance Engineering: The only one of its kind in the province, this program boasts support from major industry partners and a state-of-the-art lab complete with a helicopter, plane and many partial aircraft.